In Design: King Street over I-395

-The project will rehabilitate the King Street (Route 7) bridge over I-395.
-The bridge was constructed in 1970.
+The project will rehabilitate the King Street (Route 7) bridge over I-395, which was built in 1970.
 The five-span structure carries six lanes of traffic, three in the eastbound direction and three in the westbound direction along with a median sidewalk.
-The total length of the bridge is approximately 410 feet.
-The bridge consists of concrete deck, steel superstructure, and concrete substructure.
+The bridge consists of a concrete deck, steel superstructure, and concrete substructure.

 Proposed repairs include the following:

 - Installing An Impressed Current Cathodic Protection (ICCP) system with Latex Modified Concrete (LMC) overlay

 - Repair damaged concrete and install an ICCP system in the pier caps